webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Note:

-But maybe not.
+But maybe not.<br>
-Maybe the automation got faster than you and published that incomplete artifact.
+Maybe the automation got faster than you and published that<br>
+incomplete artifact.

 >>>>>